The Site Reliability Engineer is one of the most prestigious and accomplished engineering positions at Google

 However, for non-internet companies where IT portfolios also comprise of large packaged solutions and other proprietary technology, it is safe to assume that some form of “maintenance” is inevitable.
 How much human intervention is required for maintenance tasks is an entirely different question.

 The mantra goes: you can’t effectively respond to obscure and undetectable events.
+Telemetry is the automatic collection and transmission of data to centralized locations for analysis.
 Most IT shops employ threshold-based monitoring solutions, and tons of them.
 Hence, they live everyday alongside dozens of monitoring graphs and metrics, or in other words, a fragmented view of their ecosystem’s health.

 Digital companies must combine and leverage their digital exhaust — machine data from applications, databases, servers, storage, network, cloud platforms, and so on.
 The data is used not only to quickly recover from incidents, but to proactively prevent them.